Canvassing: Persuasion and corruption

 A candidate would also make sure to knock on as many doors as possible to win over the voters.
 Speaking to as many voters as possible was seen as an essential tool to win the "wavering multitudes."

 By the 18th century canvassing was standard practice, but this was also an era of gross electoral corruption, and canvassing was used to bribe and threaten voters, as famously depicted in William Hogarth's Humours of an Election series of paintings.
 Most directly this would take the form of direct bribes to voters.
 This was the practice in only a minority of districts, but in some areas large bribes had become habitual.
 In areas without direct bribery, candidates were expected to provide food, drink and banquets.
-These various costs added up to the equivalent of several million modern pounds for the priciest campaigns, causing financial hardship even for wealthy candidates.
+For the priciest campaigns, these various costs added up to sums equivalent to several million pounds in today's money, causing financial hardship even for wealthy candidates.

 In the first elections held in the United States, canvassing was rare.
 Most elections were uncontested, and even in races with multiple candidates it was considered improper for a candidate to campaign on his own behalf.
-In the early 19th century as the party system developed, elections became more contested and voluntary associations developed to work on candidates' behalf.
+As the party system developed in the early 19th century, elections became more contested and voluntary associations developed to work on candidates' behalf.
 As in the United Kingdom, canvassing became an important part of their operations, and they would attempt to visit each voter in a district.

 This system soon became a venue for gross corruption.
-Machine politics developed in the large eastern cities in the US.
-Elected officials would reward their supporters with patronage appointments if they won, and direct bribery was also common with one estimate that 20% of New York voters were compensated for their votes during Gilded Age elections.
+Machine politics developed in the large cities of the eastern US.
+Winning candidates would reward their supporters with patronage appointments, and direct bribery was also common; one study estimated that 20% of New York voters were compensated for their votes during Gilded Age elections.

-In the United Kingdom, the Reform Act of 1832 attacked corruption and expanded the franchise.
+In the United Kingdom, the Reform Act 1832 attacked corruption and expanded the franchise.
 This, combined with the growing strength of the national parties, transformed canvassing.
-There were no lists of who was eligible to vote under the new law, and it was up to the individual voter to register themselves.
+There were no lists of who was eligible to vote under the new law, and it was up to individual voters to register themselves.
 The parties launched mass canvasses with the goal of adding all of the party's supporters to the electoral roll.
 As an example, in Norwich the 1874 saw 3000 Liberal and 2000 Conservative paid workers engaged in voter registration.
 The massive paid canvassing came to an end with the Corrupt and Illegal Practices Prevention Act 1883, which limited campaign spending.
 Thus the armies of paid canvassers were replaced with smaller volunteer efforts.
 Laws were also changed in the United Kingdom to make voter registration almost automatic, removing the need for the parties to expend efforts on it.